J-CF-Leung/Study_Vault/Physics/Thermal Physics/Thermodynamics.md

  - The same Legendre transforms apply, allowing $\mu$ to be redefined:
 $$G(P,T,N)=\mu N$$

-- The chemical potential is not necessarily positive
+- The chemical potential is _not necessarily positive_
-	- To keep $S$ and $V$ constant while adding a particle, $U$ may have to decrease
+	- To _keep $S$ and $V$ constant_ while adding a particle, $U$ may have to decrease
 	- For strong repulsions, $U$ may increase
+- One now needs _three non-conjugate variables_ in order to completely determine a system

 ## The Landau potential
 - With the new pair of conjugate variables, new thermodynamic potentials are available